busyboredom/AmplifierOptimizer/README.md

 AmplifierOptimizer generates simple cascaded amplifiers according to a user-defined loss function using a genetic algorithm.

-The amplifier consistes of a two cascaded BJT amplifiers.
+The amplifier consistes of two cascaded BJT amplifiers.
 The first is a common emitter BJT amplifier with voltage diviter biasing and an emitter resistor with bipass capacitor.